-MSPs determine the rewards for MUs based on the immersion of the learning model (IoM) metric.
-Correspondingly, MUs need to decide the IoMs of the models provided to MSPs by allocating their computation and communication resources to maximize the benefits.
-This process highlights the key role of ``IoM" in the interactions between the two parties, serving as both an evaluation criterion and a basis for decision-making.
-Unlike traditional FL and incentive mechanisms, in vehicular metaverse scenarios with immersion requirements, both the contribution and freshness of the learning model need to be considered\footnote{For example, an MSP may receive fresher learning models but with lower contributions, or less fresh learning models but with higher contributions. }, which will collectively affect the immersive experience of AR services, i.e., whether virtual objects can be placed in the physical world accurately and promptly.
-With the above consideration, we propose the IoM, a metric that jointly considers the contribution prediction $I_{mn}$ and the age of information (AoI) $\Delta_{mn}$~\cite{najm2017status} to measure the value of a learning model that MU $m$ brought to the vehicular metaverse service of MSP $n$, denoted as
+MSPs determine the rewards for MUs based on the immersion of the local model (IoM) metric.
+Correspondingly, MUs need to decide the IoMs of local models provided to MSPs by allocating their computational and communication resources to maximize the benefits.
+This process highlights the key role of ``IoM'' in the interactions between the two parties, serving as both an evaluation criterion and a basis for decision-making.
+Unlike traditional FL and incentive mechanisms, vehicular metaverse scenarios with immersion requirements necessitate consideration of both the contribution and freshness of the local model\footnote{For example, an MSP may receive fresher local updates but with lower contributions, or less fresh local updates but with higher contributions. }, which will collectively affect the immersive experience of AR services, i.e., whether virtual objects can be placed in the physical world accurately and promptly.

+Driven by the above considerations, we design the IoM based on four key dimensions: the freshness and accuracy of the local model, as well as the amount and potential value of raw training data.
+The freshness is captured through \textit{age of information} (AoI) $\Delta_{mn}$~\cite{10417012}, while the other three dimensions are jointly reflected in \textit{contribution prediction} $I_{mn}$.
+To measure the value of a local model that MU $m$ brought to the vehicular metaverse service of MSP $n$, we define the IoM as

 where the components are detailed as follows.
 In the rest of this paper, we refer to the trading engine of MSP as MSP.